schranz-templating/templating/README.md

 decides how to configure the template engine and library authors just use the Interface to render a configured template with the data that library provides.

-Also a common mistake in integrations of Template Engine in Frameworks are not providing the inner template engine to the outside.
+Also, a common mistake in integrations of Template Engine in Frameworks are not providing the inner template engine to the outside.
 I did stumble over integration of `Blade` into `Symfony` Framework which does not provide Blade itself just a Wrapper service around Blade.
 This does example not allow me use a Library which requires Blade directly.
 So all integrations not only provide the Adapter for the `TemplateRendererInterface` but also the `Template Engine` service itself.
-So also libraries which do not yet support the `TemplateRendererInterface` can easily be integrated into any Framework.
+This way libraries which do not yet support the `TemplateRendererInterface` can easily be integrated into any Framework.
+As the provided Integrations provides also the inner Template Engine as a service which could be used in these edge case.

+So the target is a simple Abstract Interface for Rendering a Template with given data.
+And providing well documented integrations of Template engines into all kind of Frameworks without limiting there direct usage and extensibility.

 ## Project Status